 With 6 grams of protein per 28 grams of pistachios, these nuts contain more protein per serving than most other tree nuts.
 They also are good in fiber.
 Eat them in portions.
 A handful of pistachios will help satisfy the craving for something savory and crunchy.

 My question to you then is, how much protein do you consume per day?
 Do you track it?
 What other sources of protein do you have?
-Comment below!
+Comment below or reach out on twitter!